 Finding out you have type 2 diabetes can come as a shock.
 You’re going to need to make some major adjustments to your daily routine.
-But with the right diabetes management plan, you don’t have to let it run your life.
+But with the right type 2 diabetes management plan, you don’t have to let it run your life.

 If you’re going to maintain your blood sugar levels, you’re going to need a plan.
 You can make your daily routine a lot easier by planning your meals ahead of time.